 If someone in your family has died, you will be issued a death certificate by the funeral home.
-These vital records are proof of a death, which are typically signed by a physician or coroner, validating the cause of death and the identity of the deceased.
-This document is used by health officials to compile death indexes on cause of death, age of death, and other data.
-Because public health officials rely on death certificates for health records and legal closure, they must be singed and approved by the residing coroner or physician.
+These vital records, which typically a physician or coroner sign, are proof of a death.
+They confirm the cause of death and the identity of the deceased.
+Health officials use this document to compile death indexes on the cause of death, age of death, and other data.
+Public health officials rely on these certificates for health records and legal closure.
+Therefore, the documents must be signed and approved by the residing coroner or physician.

-Death certificates are necessary to close out a person’s affairs, to claim benefits and insurance for relatives and spouses, and to complete legal procedure to ensure that the person’s death is registered.
+Death certificates are necessary to close out a person’s affairs and to claim benefits and insurance for relatives and spouses.
+You can also use them to complete legal procedures to ensure that the person’s death is registered.

 Burial or Cremation

-Most local authorities, cemeteries, and crematories require a death record signed by a local physician or coroner or attached to a transport permit before they will carry through a burial or cremation.
-This certification works to ascertain that the disposition of remains is correct and is of the person buried or cremated is the one who died.
-In most cases, your coroner will issue a Certificate of Disposition of Remains at the same time as the Death Certificate.
+Most local authorities, cemeteries, and crematories require a death record before they will carry through a burial or cremation.
+The document should be signed by a local physician or coroner or attached to a transport permit.
+This certification works to ascertain that the disposition of remains is correct.
+It also proves that the person buried or cremated is the one who died.
+In most cases, your coroner will issue a Certificate of Disposition of Remains at the same time as the death certificate.

 This is especially important when forwarding remains to another country, such as a country of birth for burial.
 Many consulates will require an original copy of the death certificate.

 Claiming Life Insurance

 If you or a member of your family is a beneficiary of a life insurance policy, you need a certified copy of the death record.
 You may need other certified vital records such as your birth certificate or marriage license proving your relationship to the deceased.
 But, as a named beneficiary, you may not have to.
 You can speed up the process of claiming life insurance by getting several copies of the death certificate up front.